Python Recursion

 Recursion vs. Iteration

-Any problem that can be solved recursively can also be solved iteratively using loops (for
+Any problem that can be solved recursively can also be solved iteratively using loops (for or while) and often an explicit stack data structure.

 Choose recursion when: